-The tobacco budworm and corn earworm occur throughout Arizona but are most prevalent in central and western parts of the state.
 The adult corn earworm moth has mottled gray-brown forewings; the hindwings are white with dark spots.
 The forewings of the tobacco budworm moth are light olive-green with three thin, dark bands; the hindwings are white with a red-brown border.
 The female moth lays white eggs separately on the plant's leaves.
 Twenty-four hours after they are laid, the eggs develop a dark band around the top and prior to hatching the eggs darken in color.
 The larvae of these two species vary in color and develop stripes down the length of their body.
 It is difficult to differentiate between the larvae of these two species until they are older.
 Older larvae can be distinguished by comparing the spines at the base of the abdominal tubercles and by the presence of a tooth in the mandible.

-Budworm and earworm populations peak during the fall.
-These larvae attack all stages of plant growth and can be very destructive to cauliflower stands.
-The larvae of these two species are cannibalistic, eating larvae of their own species and of other lepidopterous species, thus they tend to be feed alone.
-Earworms and budworms are capable of killing entire stands of seedlings.
+The larvae of these two species are cannibalistic, eating larvae of their own species and of other lepidopterous species, thus they tend to feed alone.
+Budworms and earworms are capable of killing entire stands of seedlings.
 In older plants, the larvae chew holes into the leaves and also attack the growing point of the plant, often killing the growing tip.
-Damage to the cauliflower head will result in an unmarketable plant.
+Damage to the kohlrabi stem will result in an unmarketable plant.

 Sampling and Treatment Thresholds: Field monitoring should begin immediately following seed germination.
 Pheromone traps can be used to monitor for the presence of tobacco budworms and corn earworms.
 Earworms and budworms migrate from corn and cotton fields, thus it is important to carefully monitor field edges that border these fields.
 If eggs are discovered, it should be determined if they have hatched, are about to hatch or have been parasitized.
-The cauliflower should be checked for larvae and feeding damage.
-It is important to correctly identify which Helicoverpa pest is present, as resistance in tobacco budworms has been reported.
-The University of Arizona recommends the following treatment thresholds.
-Before cauliflower head formation, the crop should be treated when populations reach 1 larva per 50 plants 14.
-After head formation the crop can tolerate 4 larvae per 25 plants 14.
-Tobacco budworm and corn earworm counts should be included in the lepidopterous complex.
+The kohlrabi should be checked for larvae and feeding damage.
+It is important to correctly identify which larvae is present, as resistance in tobacco budworms has been reported.
+The University of Arizona recommends that prior to kohlrabi the formation of the swollen stem, the crop requires treatment when populations reach 1 larva per 50 plants14.
+After stem formation the crop can tolerate 4 larvae per 25 plants14.
+All other larvae in the lepidopterous complex should be included in this count.

-Biological Control: Some parasites and predators of tobacco budworms and corn earworms include; Trichogramma sp. (egg parasite),

-Hyposoter exiguae (larval parasite), Orius sp. (minute pirate bug) and Geocoris sp. (bigeyed bugs).
-These insects are often able to reduce earworm and budworm populations.
-Care must be taken with insecticide treatment, as it can decrease the populations of these beneficial insects.
+Biological Control: Some parasites and predators of earworms and budworms include Trichogramma sp. (egg parasite), Hyposoter exiguae (larval parasite), Orius sp. (minute pirate bug) and Geocoris sp. (bigeyed bugs).
+These beneficials are often able to reduce earworm and budworm populations.
+Care must be taken with insecticide treatment, as it can decrease the populations of these insects.
 Nuclear polyhedrosis virus, a naturally occurring pathogen, also helps control populations.

-Chemical Control: Insecticide treatment more effective at peak hatching, when larvae are still young.
+Chemical Control: Insecticide treatment is more effective at peak hatching, when larvae are still young.
 Eggs darken just prior to hatching, which gives a good indication when to prepare to spray.
 This also allows the opportunity to check for the presence of predators and parasites.
-The best time to treat for budworms and earworms is mid-afternoon, this is when the larvae are the most active.
-Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are the most widely methods for controlling earworms and budworms.
+The best time to treat for tobacco budworms and corn earworms is mid-afternoon; this is when the larvae are the most active.
+Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are often used for controlling earworms and budworms.

 Cultural Control: Fields that are planted next to cotton fields require close monitoring.
-Delaying planting until after cotton defoliation will decrease budworm and earworm migration into cauliflower fields.
-Fields should disked under following harvest to kill any budworm or earworm larvae pupating in the soil.
+Delaying planting until after cotton defoliation will decrease larvae migration into kohlrabi fields, however due to market demands it is not always possible to delay planting.
+Fields should disked following harvest to kill any larvae pupating in the soil.

-Post-Harvest Control: There are no methods for the post-harvest control of tobacco budworms or corn earworms.
+Post-Harvest Control: There are no methods for the post-harvest control of corn earworms or tobacco budworms.